Depression

 - Missing work due to depression

-- Loss of interest in hobbies or activities like sex or social interactions
+- Loss of interest in hobbies or activities, such as sex or social interactions

 - Significant weight loss or weight gain

-Without treatment, these symptoms may compound and lead to a significant reduction in quality of life, and loss of income or housing.
+Without treatment, these effects may compound and lead to a significant reduction in quality of life and loss of income or housing.
 It’s not an uncommon thought for those with depression to battle feeling hopeless about whether life can ever get better.

-There are thousands (if not more) stories of people who have found hope in spite of and even healing from struggles with depression.
+There are thousands (if not more) stories of people who have found hope despite and even healing from struggles with depression.
 Seeking professional guidance is one of the most effective ways to discover what types of treatment may work for you.

 Types of Depression